microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 <a name="Exercise2"></a>
 ## Exercise 2: Run the Microsoft Azure Storage Explorer

-The [Microsoft Azure Storage Explorer](http://storageexplorer.com/) is a free tool that provides a graphical interface for working with Azure Storage on PCs running Windows, OS X, and Linux.
+The [Microsoft Azure Storage Explorer](http://storageexplorer.com/) is a free tool that provides a graphical interface for working with Azure Storage on PCs running Windows, macOS, and Linux.
 It provides most of the same functionality as the Azure Portal.
 It also offers features the portal does not, such as the ability to upload blobs to Azure Storage and view blob metadata.
 In this exercise, you will use the Microsoft Azure Storage Explorer to view the containers you created in Exercise 1.

-1. Start the Microsoft Azure Storage Explorer.

 1. Start Storage Explorer.
 If you are asked to log in, do so using your Microsoft account — the same one that you used to log in to the Azure Portal.
 If you are *not* asked to log in and don't see the storage account you created in the previous exercise in Storage Explorer's left pane, click the **Azure Accounts settings** button highlighted below, click **Add an account**, and log in with your Microsoft account.